Racism in Cuba

-Racism in Cuba refers to racial discrimination in Cuba.
-In Cuba, dark skinned Afro-Cubans are the only group on the island referred to as black while lighter skinned, mixed race, Afro-Cuban mulattos are often not characterized as fully black or fully white.
 Race conceptions in Cuba are unique because of its long history of racial mixing and appeals to a "raceless" society.
-The Cuban census reports that 65% of the population is white while foreign figures report an estimate of the number of whites at anywhere from 40 to 45 percent.
+The Cuban census reports that 65% of the population is white, while foreign figures report an estimate of the number of whites at anywhere from 40 to 45 percent.
 This is likely due to the self-identifying mulattos who are sometimes designated officially as white.

-A common myth in Cuba is that every Cuban has at least some African ancestry, influenced by historical mestizaje nationalism.
-Given the high number of immigrants from Europe in the 20th century, this is far from true.
+Dark-skinned Afro-Cubans are the only group in Cuba referred to as black, while lighter-skinned, mixed-race Afro-Cuban mulattos are often not characterized as fully black or fully white.
+A common myth in Cuba is that every Cuban has at least some African ancestry, influenced by historical mestizaje nationalism; however, given the high number of immigrants from Europe in the 20th century, this is far from true.
 Several pivotal events have impacted race relations on the island.
-Using the historic race-blind nationalism first established around the time of independence, Cuba has navigated the abolition of slavery, the suppression of black clubs and political parties, the revolution and its aftermath, and the special period.
+Using the historic race-blind nationalism first established around the time of independence, Cuba has navigated the abolition of slavery, the suppression of black clubs and political parties, the revolution and its aftermath, and the Special Period.